 General Info: customize the name, placeholder (example answer), help text (fine print or instructions), and validation to make field required or optional

 Almost all fields translate to a placeholder in your Form Email Notifications pulling responses right into those emails.
-For example, using the placeholder for a payment field within an email notification would create a receipt or proof of purchase to the email recipient.
+For example, using the placeholder for a payment field within an email notification would create a receipt or proof of purchase for the email recipient.
 Placeholders will be automatically created and accessible in Form Properties.